My surprising… image of the year

 Live Oak – Spanish Moss – Savannah as you’ve always imagined it…

-The most elaborate manual focus Pentax SLR: the Super-Program
+The Pentax Super-Program: the most elaborate manual focus Pentax SLR

 After the Super-Program, Pentax released a few other manual focus single lens reflex (SLRs), but targeting the beginners, learners or photographers who want to keep it cheap and simple: the P30 (P3 in the US) and very late in the game, the MZ-X (ZX-M in the US).
 But the Super-Program will remain known as the last manual focus Pentax camera aiming squarely at the “expert” or “enthusiast” photographer market.